Winter Canvas Tents - FREE SHIPPING

 Canvas should be very taut on a tent frame, especially, if set up for extended periods of time and a fly always used.
 Fly should also be tight to avoid water in an eave trough.
 Water will eventually go through the fly if saturated for weeks.
 Canvas saturated in water will rot and mildew regardless of water mildew protection applied.
 There is no warranty for eave rot.

-Click TENT STOVE for info on 10 different models.
+Click canvas winter tent TENT STOVE for info on 10 different models.
 A cold weather tent with stove will easily keep you warm at night and dry all your clothes.
 I normally recommend buying 1 size larger stove than you think you need.
 Don't put more wood in it than you need to keep warm.
 If it ever gets really cold when camping you will be able to add more wood to stay warm and comfortable.

-Insure you purchase a canvas winter tent with stove vent that allows you to have a wood stove for heat.
+Insure you purchase a canvas winter tent with stove jack that allows you to have a wood stove for heat.
 If you don't plan on initially using it you might change your mind later.
 Also, it will be much easier to sell a canvas winter tent with stove jack if you decide to give up camping in extreme weather.

 A propane stove is not as safe as wood.
 Every year campers and hunters die in their sleep due to propane leaks.